Everyone admires having friends who they can trust and depend on through any situation, thick or thin.

 Although Flex took shots at Duane more than the other way around in regards to his height or lack of getting or keeping a woman, he knew Duane’s loyalty was solidified enough; especially giving him the title of being the Godfather of his newly moved-in daughter, Breanna.

 The thing I liked most about Flex and Duane was they weren’t ever really in competition.
 Yes, Flex was way cockier than Duane because he was a sports anchor and ex pro-baller, but Duane was satisfied with his job as a car salesman and although he would’ve liked to be more financially set, it was the love for what he did that overpowered any higher position.

 The two may have disagreed a few times here and there, but they never let that break their two-decade brotherhood.

 Raven, Eddie & Chelsea ‘That’s So Raven’

-Imagine having a psychic best friend, whose visions are almost, always wrong and you’re in for the ride to get tangled in any situation, seeing in the future, could cause.
+Imagine having a psychic best friend whose visions are almost, always wrong, and you’re in for the ride to get tangled in any situation seeing in the future could cause.
 Although we weren’t able to see Eddie and Chelsea’s reaction to first finding out that Raven was psychic, we know from their disguises, skipping school and the fact that they stayed in Raven’s crib, their loyalty went beyond just keeping a friend’s secret.
-The fact that they were all completely different, may have caused some issues between their friendships as they budded heads.
-But Raven being the outgoing fashionista, Eddie as the laid-back jokester and Chelsea as the smart (when she wanted to be), earth lover, made this friendship grow through their high school years.
-I mean how many friends do you know share a car, shutdown discriminatory saleswomen and deal with visions all at the same damn time?
+The fact that they were all completely different may have caused some issues between their friendships as they budded heads.
+But Raven being the outgoing fashionista, Eddie as the laid-back jokester and Chelsea as the smart (when she wanted to be) earth lover, made this friendship grow through their high school years.
+I mean how many friends do you know to share a car, shutdown discriminatory saleswomen, and deal with visions all at the same damn time?
 Our iconic trio that is Raven Baxter, Eddie Thomas, and Chelsea Daniels.